 As a resident of Switzerland, I spend the majority of my time in Geneva in the municipality of Vernier, living in a tiny apartment.
 Vernier has some amazing parks and gardens for an urban community, and these pages show some of my activities there.

 I have lived in (and helped to create) some beautiful homes and gardens in my life.
-Here are pictures of some of them.
+Here are pictures of most of them.

-Another art form I practice is photography.
+Photography is another way to show my love for Our Beautiful World.
 Starting as a teenager, photography has been for me a scientific tool, a way of recording places, events and people, and a way of capturing the beauty of the world around me.
+These are some of my favourite places.

 at International Environment Forum